CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation: Related Work

-\paragraph{Leveraging self-supervised models \& CLIP.} Recent self-supervised ViTs~\cite{caron2021dino, zhou2021ibot, mocov2, caron2020swav, darcet2023vision} allow us to produce features with good localization properties~\cite{simeoni2021lost, wang2022tokencut, wang2023cut, simeoni2023found}.
-Such features have also been exploited in the context of open-vocabulary segmentation methods: pre-training for the visual backbone backbone~\cite{clippy2022,xu2023learning, Chen_2023_ICCV}, co-segmentation~\cite{shin2022reco}, clustering patches into masks~\cite{Rewatbowornwong2023ZeroGuideSeg}, representing object prototypes~\cite{karazija2023diffusion}.
-Related to us is the recent CLIP-DIY~\cite{wysoczanska2023clipdiy} which computes patch-level representations from CLIP features from different image crops with guidance from an unsupervised saliency segmenter~\cite{simeoni2023found}.
-We also leverage the FOUND segmenter~\cite{simeoni2023found} but require a single pass of CLIP and mitigate the limits of FOUND in cluttered scenarios by integrating an uncertainty constraint.
+\parag{Leveraging self-supervised models \& CLIP.} Recent self-supervised ViTs~\cite{caron2021dino, zhou2021ibot, mocov2, caron2020swav, darcet2023vision} have demonstrated features with good localization properties~\cite{simeoni2021lost, wang2022tokencut, wang2023cut, simeoni2023found}.
+Such features have also been exploited in the context of open-vocabulary segmentation methods, e.g. for pre-training for the visual backbone~\cite{clippy2022,xu2023learning, Chen_2023_ICCV}, co-segmentation~\cite{shin2022reco}, clustering patches into masks~\cite{Rewatbowornwong2023ZeroGuideSeg}, representing object prototypes~\cite{karazija2023diffusion}.
+Related to us is the recent CLIP-DIY~\cite{wysoczanska2023clipdiy} which computes patch-level representations from CLIP features from different image crops with guidance from an unsupervised saliency segmenter~\cite{simeoni2023found} FOUND.
+While we also leverage the latter, in contrast with CLIP-DIY which runs multiple forward passes to build their dense CLIP features, our method requires only a \emph{single forward pass} of CLIP.
+Furthermore, our method mitigates the limits of FOUND in cluttered scenarios by integrating an uncertainty constraint.
 Finally, we leverage the informative patch correlation properties of DINO~\cite{caron2021dino} and show that it is possible to \emph{teach CLIP} to produce DINO-like features through light convolutional layers.